xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-2016.38  Jun 24, 2016
+   -- enh (gil) DMX effect now uses value curves to do ramps and works with single color channels 2016.38  Jun 24, 2016
    -- bug (gil) Make sure new previews are added to the model groups preview combo box.
    -- bug (gil) Remove items from View menu when a preview is deleted.